hollownotempty/Portfolio_5_Tonez/README.md

 The pack detail page features all the necessary information for the user.
 This includes the artwork, name, description, price and an 'add to cart' button.
 This page also features an embedded Soundcloud player with a demo of the pack.
 This is either a loop from the pack or a selection of sounds.

+### Checkout Page

+The checkout page for this app directs users to the prebuilt Stripe checkout page.
+This checkout page is populated using the Stripe ID field on each product and displaying the corresponding item that has been set on the Stripe dashboard.

+### Checkout Success Page

+This is the page that users are redirected to once the checkout has succeeded.
+It displays there order number and gives them the links to download the products that they purchased.

 ### Profile Page

 Seeing as this site doesn't have much in the way of a social aspect, I decided to use the profile page as a list of the users previous orders.
 From here they can also redownlaod any purchased packs from the list.